-The Langstone Harbour Board is the statutory Harbour authority, local lighthouse authority and pilotage authority for Langstone Harbour.
-The Board employs 11 members of staff.
-It is in charge of safety and navigation and has responsibilities for the conservation of the natural environment.
+The Langstone Harbour Board is the statutory Harbour authority, local lighthouse authority, and pilotage authority for Langstone Harbour.
+The Board employs 18 members of staff in the management of Langstone Harbour.
+Primarily responsible for safety and navigation it also has responsibilities for the conservation of the natural environment.
 The Harbour Board endeavours to ensure that Langstone Harbour remains a safe, vibrant, ecologically sound space both today and into the future.

 Membership of the Board comprises 6 councillors from each of the two local authorities, Portsmouth City Council and Havant Borough Council, 1 councillor from Hampshire County Council and 2 members of the Advisory Committee representing a wide range of Harbour stakeholders.
 The Board meets 5 times every year.
 The programme of meetings, minutes and papers are published on our website.
 Anyone interested in attending Board meetings should contact the Harbour office at least 7 days in advance.

 The Board is compliant with the Port Marine Safety Code which requires all Harbour authorities to implement a safety management system based on risk assessment.
 For more information please visit the Safety Management page on our website.

 Navigational & safety functions, including the provision of navigation marks, removal of wrecks and other conservancy functions